 Interview with singer/songwriter Josh Tavares

 Today on What On What’s Good with Host Jovin Tardif, I am here with Josh Tavares.
 Tavares is a Toronto-based alt-pop artist.
 Josh started experimenting with original music at an early age.
 Fun fact: he actually picked up the guitar when he was only 10 years old.
-Today in our interview, we discuss musical influences, songwriting tips, his new song and music video “Cheap Gold” and much more.
+Today in our interview, we discuss musical influences, songwriting tips, his new song and music video “Cheap Gold” from Ashes album and much more.

 1. You grew up singing with your siblings and cousins.
 What sort of genres were you into?
 What sort of songs were you singing?